 Travelers Excellence in Community Resilience Award

 Travelers is committed to raising awareness about disaster preparedness and creating discussion about the importance of improving response and recovery actions after major events.
-Through its charitable giving arm, the Travelers Foundation, and its public policy division, The Travelers Institute®, the company has created an annual Excellence in Community Resilience Award of $100,000 to recognize an organization that demonstrates leadership in addressing community resiliency.
+Through its charitable giving arm, the Travelers Foundation, and its public policy division, The Travelers Institute®, the company gives an annual Excellence in Community Resilience Award to recognize an organization that demonstrates leadership in addressing community resiliency.

-Award Criteria: Applicants' initiatives should demonstrate leadership in addressing safety, community resiliency, and/or financial threats related to catastrophic events.
+Award Criteria: Initiatives should demonstrate leadership in addressing safety, community resiliency, and/or financial threats related to catastrophic events.
 In addition, the program should take into consideration the varying needs of all residents of the geographic region.

-- Applicant organization must have a demonstrated track record of positive impacts related to disaster preparation, mitigation, response and/or recovery.
+- Organization must have a demonstrated track record of positive impacts related to disaster preparation, mitigation, response and/or recovery.

 - Award may be for a new or existing program related to creating community resilience for communities facing risks from hurricane, tornado/hail, and wildfire.
 Programs related to creating general community preparedness are also eligible.

 - The organization or program must demonstrate innovation in the field and intent to share effective strategies with others.

 - Academic research projects and surveys are not eligible for the award.